-The fair value of the deferred compensation plan assets and the total amount of deferred compensation, including income earned, were approximately \$3,780,648 and \$3,241,013 at December 31, 2020 and 2019, respectively.
+The fair value of the deferred compensation plan assets and the total amount of deferred compensation, including income earned, were approximately \$4,547,873 and \$3,780,648 at December 31, 2021 and 2020, respectively.
 In accordance with legislation described above, the assets and associated liability of the deferred compensation plan assets are not included in the Airport's statement of net position.

-The Airport has no liability for losses under the Plan, but does have the duty of due care that would be required of an ordinary prudent investor.
+The Airport has no liability for losses under the Plan.